CMSgov/dpc-static-site/common/guide.md

 const header = {
     'alg': 'RS384',
     'kid': 'XXXXXXXXXXXXXXXXX',
-    //THIS IS THE KEY ID HAT IS ASSOCIATED WITH THE PUBLIC KEY
+    //THIS IS THE KEY ID THAT IS ASSOCIATED WITH THE PUBLIC KEY
     //YOU REGISTERED WITH DPC
   }
 var sPayload = JSON.stringify(data);